Seribii1o1/Music-Recommendation-Algorithm/docs/report.md

 2. How did you determine which columns to drop or keep?
 If your EDA informed this process, explain which insights you used to determine which columns were not needed.

-I dropped the following four columns:
+I added distinct genre columns and dropped the following six columns:
 -Dropped Unnamed:0 (not in original list of variables) -Based on the first heatmap in the EDA, I removed 'release_date' to reduce multicollinearity -Removed lyrics for later analysis
--Dropped track_name and artist_name due to high amount of unique values -Removed topic to reduce multicollinearity
+-Dropped track_name and artist_name due to high amount of unique values -Based on scaling and more heatmaps, I removed 'topic' to reduce multicollinearity

 3. What was the optimal number of clusters in your cluster model?
 Explain how you determined this value.